New Jersey Roads - NJ 4

 The cute little Jersey freeway whose numbering really should follow NJ 208, since between there and NJ 4's end at NJ 20 there's not much to see (and it's only a surface arterial).

-Things are a bit different WB, lacking BGS's but with a mysterious LGS at the end of the Passaic River bridge/NJ 20 overpass, that once read CLIFTON with a right arrow pointing down the ramp to NJ 20 SB.
+WB at the end of NJ 4, lacking BGS's but with a mysterious LGS at the end of the Passaic River bridge/NJ 20 overpass, that once read CLIFTON with a right arrow pointing down the ramp to NJ 20 SB.
 Thanks to Robert Squadrito for this information.

 The base of the WB Saddle River Road exit.